kvarak/dnd/docs/_Classes/ranger.md

 # Ranger Conclaves
 Across the wilds, rangers come together to form conclaves - loose associations whose members share a similar outlook on how best to protect  nature from those who would despoil it.

- **<a href="#beastMaster">Beast Conclave</a>** - The Beast Master  has committed himself to working in partnership with an animal as his companion and friend.
+ **<a href="#internal-beastMaster">Beast Conclave</a>** - The Beast Master  has committed himself to working in partnership with an animal as his companion and friend.

- **<a href="#burghalExplorer">Burghal Explorer</a>** - Burghal Explorers are at home in tight places, like dangerous ruins, dark slums and ruined cities.
+ **<a href="#internal-burghalExplorer">Burghal Explorer</a>** - Burghal Explorers are at home in tight places, like dangerous ruins, dark slums and ruined cities.

- **<a href="#diabolist">Diabolist</a>** - Diabolist rangers roam the land, searching for tales of shades that hunt for the living, banshees that haunt the woods, or even helping ghosts that are not aware that they have passed in the first place.
+ **<a href="#internal-diabolist">Diabolist</a>** - Diabolist rangers roam the land, searching for tales of shades that hunt for the living, banshees that haunt the woods, or even helping ghosts that are not aware that they have passed in the first place.

- **<a href="#feyHunter">Fey Hunter</a>** - A fey hunter specializes in eliminating menaces from the Fey Realms and resisting the many charms and deceptions of the fey.
+ **<a href="#internal-feyHunter">Fey Hunter</a>** - A fey hunter specializes in eliminating menaces from the Fey Realms and resisting the many charms and deceptions of the fey.

- **<a href="#freerunner">Freerunner</a>** - A freerunner is supremely nimble and capable of crossing terrain as quickly as possible through a skilled combination of dashing, leaping, and nimbly climbing.
+ **<a href="#internal-freerunner">Freerunner</a>** - A freerunner is supremely nimble and capable of crossing terrain as quickly as possible through a skilled combination of dashing, leaping, and nimbly climbing.

- **<a href="#gloomStalker">Gloomstalker</a>** - Gloom Stalkers are at home in the darkest places: deep under the earth, in gloomy alleyways, in primeval forests, and wherever else the light dims.
+ **<a href="#internal-gloomStalker">Gloomstalker</a>** - Gloom Stalkers are at home in the darkest places: deep under the earth, in gloomy alleyways, in primeval forests, and wherever else the light dims.

- **<a href="#herbalist">Herbalist Conclave</a>** - Herbalists have learned to extract the magical properties of plants and nature in order to create potent mixtures that can aid allies and hinder foes.
+ **<a href="#internal-herbalist">Herbalist Conclave</a>** - Herbalists have learned to extract the magical properties of plants and nature in order to create potent mixtures that can aid allies and hinder foes.

- **<a href="#horizonWalker">Horizon Walker</a>** - Rangers of the Horizon Conclave guard the world against threats that originate from other planes.
+ **<a href="#internal-horizonWalker">Horizon Walker</a>** - Rangers of the Horizon Conclave guard the world against threats that originate from other planes.

- **<a href="#hunter">Hunter Conclave</a>** - A Hunter has accepted his place as a bulwark between civilization and the terrors of the wilderness.
+ **<a href="#internal-hunter">Hunter Conclave</a>** - A Hunter has accepted his place as a bulwark between civilization and the terrors of the wilderness.

- **<a href="#monsterSlayer">Monster Slayer</a>** - You have dedicated yourself to hunting down creatures of the night and wielders of grim magic.
+ **<a href="#internal-monsterSlayer">Monster Slayer</a>** - You have dedicated yourself to hunting down creatures of the night and wielders of grim magic.

- **<a href="#nightstalker">Nightstalker</a>** - The Nightstalker emulates a unique form of shadow magic, used to create shadowy familiars to accompany him in battle.
+ **<a href="#internal-nightstalker">Nightstalker</a>** - The Nightstalker emulates a unique form of shadow magic, used to create shadowy familiars to accompany him in battle.

- **<a href="#stalker">Stalker</a>** - Stalkers serve as investigators, spies, informants, interrogators, and vigilantes.
+ **<a href="#internal-stalker">Stalker</a>** - Stalkers serve as investigators, spies, informants, interrogators, and vigilantes.
 Unlike other rangers, they are just as at home in a crowded metropolis as in a wilderness setting.

-# <a name="beastMaster">Beast Conclave</a>
+# <a name="internal-beastMaster">Beast Conclave</a>
 Many rangers are more at home in the wilds than in civilization, to the point where animals consider them kin.
 Rangers of the Beast Conclave develop a close bond with a beast, then further strengthen that bond through the use of magic.